ultra0000/UpCord/README.md

 * * redirect_uri - The URI you specify under the "OAuth2" tab.
 If you haven't touched anything, it should be https://example.com/login/process.php (example.com being replaced by your own domain of course)

 # whitelist.json
-This is a whitelist that determines who can access your instance.
+This is a whitelist that determines who can upload files to your instance.
 An example is included.